acrucetta/mente/src/md/c_tools.md

 - **Display dynamic symbols:** `objdump -T <file>`

 These commands and options provide a foundational toolkit for using LLDB, Valgrind, and Obj Dump effectively in C development.

+## Track Data Races

+### GCC

+1. To check for data races using dynamic analysis tools, you can compile this code with ThreadSanitizer.
+Here's how you can do it using GCC:

+`gcc -fsanitize=thread -g thread_safety_example.c -o thread_safety_example -lpthread`

+2. Run the program

+`./thread_safety_example`

+### Helgrind

+1. First, compile your C program with debugging symbols:

+`gcc -g your_program.c -o your_program -lpthread`

+2. Then run your program using Valgrind with the Helgrind tool:

+`valgrind --tool=helgrind ./your_program`